Flokkq/nixOS/INSTALL.md

    reboot
    ```

+   > ![IMPORTANT]
-   > **IMPORTANT**: You will be asked to set a password for the root user.
-Make sure to set it to `ciscodisco`, as you will need it later.
+   > You will be asked to set a password for the root user.
+Make sure to remember it, as you will need it later.

 ---